 Yes, but they require immediate, specialized medical wound care, antibiotics and abstaining from further use as untreated wounds can lead to amputation.

-No, an overdose requires immediate emergency medical attention.
+No, a xylazine overdose requires immediate emergency medical attention.
 Call 911, then administer Narcan since there is likely a presence of opioids and perform rescue breathing until help arrives.

 Find Treatment Near You